adamsilver/forms/manuscript/development/06-Client-Side-Validation.md

 # Client-side validation

-## Overview

 Client-side validation is almost identical to the server-side except for the following:

-1. When there are errors, the user is scrolled up to the error summary.
+1. When there are errors, the error summary is focused.
 3. Clicking on an error message in the summary, will focus the control - some browers will do this without Javascript.
 4. Not all validation messages will/can be handled on the client.